 - Log into a keyword research tool and type the product name, brand name, and a couple of related keywords in to find the search volume.

-- Now type the relevant phrase into a topic tool like Answer The Public or the same one from the affiliate link above to find questions and answers.
+- Now type the relevant phrase into a topic tool like Answer The Public.
 As a bonus, many of these phrases have featured snippets in Google and rich content which are easier to get than top ten rankings.

 - Last type the keyword phrase into Google and write down the auto suggest results before you click enter.
 Now click to search and write down the questions inside the “people also ask” and “searches related” versions inside the search results.